Hooray! We’re going to Mexico!

 - appropriate footwear: wear your bulkiest shoes (walking shoes probably) on the plane, pack sandals, flip-flops in carry-on.

 Mexico can get cool at night, so make sure when you’re packing for Mexico to bring a warmer sweater you can layer over your t-shirts.
-You may also want to think about comfortable pants to wear while you’re lounging around in your room.
+You may also want to think about comfortable pants to wear while you’re lounging around in your room – a great addition for your packing list for a trip to Mexico.

-Packing List for Mexico – Health and Beauty Essentials
+Packing Essentials for Mexico – Health and Beauty

 It goes on easily under make-up, is reef safe and hypo-allergenic and can even be used on kids.
 To be honest, I use this on my body too as the price is right.
 I get this from my local drugstore so it should be widely available, bu you can also use my Amazon link.
+Don’t forget this essential item when packing for Mexico vacation.
 I’m going to use this sunscreen when we tour Chichen Itza.

 My other essential is this Cera Ve moisturizer with SPF 30.
 I also recommend this for a Mexico City packing list.